vijaymarupudi/nvim-fzf/README.md

 ![](https://raw.githubusercontent.com/vijaymarupudi/nvim-fzf-commands/master/gifs/bufferpicker2.gif)

-Note how in the example above, information is passed freely between neovim and fzf.
-Neovim is previewing the buffer in a split that you have selected *in fzf*.
-Using this library, you can perform anything in response to fzf events and keybindings.
+Note how in the example above, information is passed freely between neovim and `fzf`.
+Neovim is previewing the buffer in a split that you have selected *in `fzf`*.
+Using this library, you can perform anything in response to `fzf` events and keybindings.

 Some handcrafted useful commands at